emipa606/BestMix/README.md

 - Added support for Nutrition-stat, High and Low
 - Updated chinese translation, thanks NBurger500

-**As the bill-logic have been changed and my skills in Transpiling-code is not high enough to fix it, the mod is as of now not working.**
+[strike]**As the bill-logic have been changed and my skills in Transpiling-code is not high enough to fix it, the mod is as of now not working.**[/strike]

+Restored functionality thanks to:

+-  Taranchuk - replacing the old complex code with a more maintainable one
+-  Kayedon - commissioned the work

 ![Image](https://i.imgur.com/pufA0kM.png)